vyron-arvanitis/bde/bde/sampler/sampler.md

 **Warmup**

-The warmup phase estimates and adapts the integrator step size \(\varepsilon\) for Hamiltonian dynamics.
+The warmup phase estimates and adapts the integrator step size $\varepsilon$ for Hamiltonian dynamics.
-Smaller step sizes correspond to more accurate numerical integration, ensuring smaller energy errors \(\Delta H\).
+Smaller step sizes correspond to more accurate numerical integration, ensuring smaller energy errors $\Delta H$.

 The discretized dynamics for one integration step are: